BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gear/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 | Skin:               | Lascaux (Vanilla)              | Prototype SX-1                         |
 | Rarity:             | Unique                         | Unique                                 |

+To summarize: To compensate the benefit from Pocket Rocket GyroJets Explosive bonus, the Plasma Projectile initial base damage is lowered by 20%.

 ![Prototype SX-1](https://imgur.com/lE00YK0.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

 **Note:** Those who are a little bit curious will recognize the inspiration from the name (SX-1) and the skin color (Blue/Grey & White) coming straight from the Belgian comics book *The Adventures of Blake & Mortimer: The Secret of the Swordfish* by E.P.
 Jacobs.